 It’s been over 15 years since Andy and Mary started their little postcard business, and long gone are the days when Maine Scene could fit in the back of the family’s hatchback.
 The year is 2003 to be exact, and the business and family continue to grow.
 It was another great year for the business, with several exciting changes taking place.
 A bunch of fantastic products were added to the line, as well as many new and wonderful customers.
 Also, after the season came to a close, Matt left for the beach!
 Miami Beach that is, where he is studying graphic design and photography–and tanning?
 However, the most exciting event of the year was none other than the arrival of Zachary, Aaron and Emily’s first child.
 We’re wondering how long it will be until Zach is helping his dad out on the road.
 In the meantime, his proud grandparents couldn’t be more content.

-We’ve leapt forward, to 2012, and the gang has grown by leaps and bounds.
+We’ve leapt forward, to 2014, and the gang has grown by leaps and bounds.
 Aaron and Emily have been blessed with four children: Zach, Will, Luke and Anna.
-Matt has returned to the business with some additional skills, but the best additions are his wife Erin and their young son, Henry, who was born in March.
+Matt has returned to the business with some additional skills, but the best additions are his wife Erin and their young children, Henry and Elsy.
 Andy and Mary continue to work hard while enjoying their growing family and the fruits of their labor.
 The warehouse now has a warehouse staff (a top-notch one at that), and lastly, after faithfully serving the business for several years, Tucker has passed on and Teddy number two has taken up the reigns as company mascot.

-Maine Scene has grown considerably over the years, evidenced by the growth of its product line, customer list, and work force, while realizing that every good and perfect gift is from above.
-But with its success, the business remains focused on providing great products and personable service to its many wonderful customers.
+Time continues to pass, as it tends to do.
+Maine Scene is now over 30, and Andy and Mary are as busy as ever.
+However, that often that means spending time with their grandchildren (Zach, Will, Luke, Anna, Henry & Elsy) and driving them over hill and dale to meetings, appointments, practices and lessons – and they couldn’t be happier.
+Maine Scene has grown considerably over the years, evidenced by the growth of its product line, customer list, and work force, while realizing that “every good and perfect gift is from above, coming down from the Father of the heavenly lights, who does not change like shifting shadows.”
+James 1:17 But with its success, the business remains focused on providing great products and personable service to its many wonderful customers.
 And best of all, continues to remain a humble and happy family business.

 The End…for now.